containers/podman/API.md

 ### <a name="ImageNotFound"></a>type ImageNotFound

 ImageNotFound means the image could not be found by the provided name or ID in local storage.
+### <a name="InvalidState"></a>type InvalidState

+InvalidState indicates that a container or pod was in an improper state for the requested operation
 ### <a name="NoContainerRunning"></a>type NoContainerRunning

 NoContainerRunning means none of the containers requested are running in a command that requires a running container.